 LIVEQuest: A self-contained wearable Internet-of-Things System for Precision Livestock Agriculture (Funded by Innovate UK/BBSRC),

-with Dr. Becky Stewart and Dr. Frank Gao, School of Electronic Engineering and Computer Science, Queen Mary University of London.
+with Dr. Becky Stewart, School of Electronic Engineering and Computer Science, Queen Mary University of London.

 Dr. Katherine Herborn (Newcastle University, UK; 2015-2018)